CRDS/Credits/src/test/data/README.md

 Description
 ------------

-This directory contains data-driven tests for various aspects of Dynamic.
+This directory contains data-driven tests for various aspects of Credits.

 License
 --------